weschao/Twitter/README.md

  - [x] When composing, you should have a countdown in the upper right for the tweet limit.
  - [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
  - [x] Retweeting and favoriting should increment the retweet and favorite count.
- - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+ - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
  - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
  - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

  - [ ] Tapping on a profile icon displays the user's profile
  - [ ] Display an indicator if the tweet is retweeted

-undo retweet only works if we pull to refresh the main view undo retweet doesn't update favorites label

 ### Walkthrough
 ![Video Walkthrough](http://i.imgur.com/4pDzo12.gif)